Table of Contents

 There are no course prerequisites and this course does not assume any prior programming experience.

-The course does require projects that have been through the Software Design class, or a similar independent study.
+The course does require projects that have been through the Digital Product Design class, or a similar independent study.
 The input into this class is user stories and prototypes that have been through a substantial customer discovery and design process- something like the Hypothesis-Driven Development process we use in the above class.
 A suitable design would have most of the elements you see in this Hypothesis-Driven Development Template.

 Teams + Projects